luisrabock/geops-web/README.md

 With NearBy you can mark places on the map, add photos and comments in those locations.

+The core of the project was made with react, graphql, apollo and mapbox ❤️

 ## 🚀&nbsp; Installation and Documentation